citp/privacy-policy-historical/a/al/all/allcruisejobs.com.md

-> *The following text is extracted and transformed from the allcruisejobs.com privacy policy that was archived on 2011-11-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111105072635id_/http%3A//www.allcruisejobs.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allcruisejobs.com privacy policy that was archived on 2012-05-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505185646id_/http%3A//www.allcruisejobs.com/privacy-policy) for the most accurate reproduction.*

-# Cruise Ship Jobs - Privacy Policy
+# All Cruise Jobs - Privacy Policy

 By registering or using this site (www.allcruisejobs.com), you consent to the collection, use and transfer of your information under the terms of this policy.